-In spite of it not being a true bay tree, the leaves of the Pimenta racemosa do have some health benefits that are similar to the Laurus nobilis plant.
+Despite not being a true bay tree, West Indian bay the leaves have similar health benefits to the Laurus nobilis plant.

 For example, one research published in 2018 lists some of the benefits of West Indian bay leaves.
 The study reports that West Indian bay leaves are rich in phenolic compounds.

-Phenolic compounds that were isolated from West Indian bay leaves showed antioxidant, analgesic anti-inflammatory, antinociceptive, and hepatoprotective activities.
+Phenolic compounds that were isolated from West Indian bay leaves showed antioxidant, analgesic, anti-inflammatory, antinociceptive, and hepatoprotective behavior.

 West Indian Bay Leaf Side Effects